Actress Carrie Fisher had cocaine, heroin in system, autopsy shows

-LOS ANGELES (Reuters) - Actress Carrie Fisher had traces of cocaine, heroin and party drug MDMA in her system when she died suddenly in December, according to a full autopsy report released on Monday.
+LOS ANGELES (Reuters) - "Star Wars" actress Carrie Fisher had traces of cocaine, heroin and party drug MDMA, also known as ecstasy, in her system when she died suddenly in December, according to a full autopsy report released on Monday.

-The autopsy report could not ascertain what effect the cocaine and other drugs may have had on her system.

 Coroner's officials ruled on Friday that the death of the "Star Wars" actress was due to sleep apnea and other causes.